 Hosting Access

 Resolver’s hosting provider for the production environments is a Tier 1 provider with SOC2 certifications, including system access control standards.
-Both physical and logical controls are in place to ensure only permitted users are able to access equipment or the network or on which the equipment resides.
+Both physical and logical controls are in place to ensure only permitted users are able to access equipment or the network on which the equipment resides.
 The hosting providers do not have access to the databases within their environment other than for system administration purposes.

 Password Management